Go! Go! Loser Ranger!: Production

 On October 27, 2020, Negi Haruba started recruiting regular assistants for his coming new series.
 On December 23, 2020, it was announced that Haruba would start his new manga series Go!
 Go!
 Loser Ranger! on February 3, 2021.

 Media

 Manga

 Go!
 Go!
 Loser Ranger! is written and illustrated by Negi Haruba.
 The series began serialization in Kodansha's Weekly Shōnen Magazine in the 10th issue published on February 3, 2021.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on April 16, 2021.
-As of November 17, 2025, twenty volumes have been released.
+As of May 15, 2026, twenty-two volumes have been released.

 In November 2021, during their panel at Anime NYC, Kodansha USA announced their license to the series and would release it in both print and digital.

 On February 19, 2025, it was announced the manga was going on a two-issue hiatus due to Haruba's health issues.
 It went on another hiatus on May 7 of the same year due to the same reason.
+On February 18, 2026, it was announced the manga was going on a three-issue hiatus.
+On July 8 of the same year, it was announced the manga was going on hiatus for a fourth time due to Haruba's health issues.